Ajinkya-commits/Semantic_Frontend_App/README.md

 2. **Contentstack Delivery Token**: For content delivery API access
 3. **Cohere API Key**: For text embedding generation (https://cohere.ai/)
 4. **Pinecone API Key**: For vector database storage (https://pinecone.io/)

-## Usage

-1. **Install the app** in your Contentstack stack
-2. **Configure your content types** for indexing
-3. **Run the initial indexing** to populate the search database
-4. **Start searching** using text queries or image uploads
-5. **Monitor performance** through the analytics dashboard

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## License

-MIT License - see LICENSE file for details.